Ford Recalls Nearly 274,000 SUVs Over Brake Failure Risk: What Drivers Need to Know.

 Experimental Crypto Sandbox and Sberbank’s Role

-The Russian government is reviewing a proposal to establish a three-year Experimental Legal Regime (ELR), or “crypto sandbox,” allowing select investors to trade cryptocurrencies directly within a controlled environment.
 The sandbox, proposed in March, targets “super-qualified investors” with over 100 million rubles ($1.25 million) in securities or deposits or an annual income exceeding 50 million rubles ($625,000).
-Sberbank, Russia’s largest bank, is poised to play a pivotal role as a liquidity provider and market maker for these regulated platforms.
+Russia's largest bank, Sberbank, is well-positioned to serve as a crucial liquidity provider and market maker for these regulated platforms.

 Alexander Zozulya, head of Sberbank’s Global Markets Department, stated that the bank’s infrastructure is ready to support structured products, digital financial assets, and mutual funds mimicking Western-style crypto ETFs, offering exposure to Bitcoin and Ethereum without direct ownership.
-The ELR’s launch, expected within six months, aims to bring crypto transactions out of the shadows, with amendments to the Civil and Tax Codes under discussion.

 Did You Know?